Whether you’re a daily stoner or a first-timer, it pays to know how long THCA can linger in your body—especially if you have a drug test coming up!

 All Users: Up to 90 days or more

-They don’t show very recent use (like within the past week) but offer a longer history of marijuana use.
+However, they won’t show very recent use (like within the last week), but they do provide a longer history of marijuana consumption.

 Can You Flush THC Metabolites Out of Your System Faster?

-Sometimes, we don’t plan our cannabis consumption carefully, and before we know it, there’s a drug test on the horizon.
-Other times, it could be a total surprise—yikes!
-If you find yourself in this bind, you might ask, “Is there a way to speed up my body’s natural detox?”
-The short answer: there’s no magic bullet, but you can support your system’s natural detoxification.
+Sometimes, we don’t plan our cannabis use as well as we should, and suddenly, a drug test pops up—yikes!
+If you find yourself in this situation, you might wonder, “Is there a way to speed up my body’s natural detox process?”

-Here are some ways you can help your body clear THC metabolites more effectively:
+The short answer is: there’s no quick fix, but you can definitely support your body’s natural detoxification.
+Here are some tips to help your body clear THC metabolites more effectively:

 Exercise